reframe-hpc/reframe/docs/tutorial_basics.rst

 .. versionadded:: 3.1

-This tutorial will give you a first overview of ReFrame and will acquaint with its basic concepts.
+This tutorial will give you a first overview of ReFrame and will acquaint you with its basic concepts.
 We will start with a simple "Hello, World!" test running with the default configuration and we will expand the example along the way.
 We will also explore performance tests and we will port our tests to an HPC cluster.
 The examples of this tutorial can be found under :obj:`tutorials/basics/`.